Cathedral Close, Lichfield: Fortifications

 The west gate was completed by the chapter in the time of Bishop Northburgh, 1322–58.
 It was in the form of a tall block with side windows.
 It was decorated with coats of arms, and there was a statue of the Virgin Mary by 1530.
 The gate was demolished in 1800 to make room for Newton's College.
 Traces of its stonework survive on the north side of the road from Beacon Street.
 A house, evidently at the north-west corner of the gate, was let in 1661 to James Barrow, a tailor.
 He converted a dungeon underneath the house into a cellar for his own use and was ordered by the chapter to dig another dungeon of the same size with a hole to provide light.
-In 1734 the house was occupied by the verger; it was rebuilt in 1835 and survives as no. 1 the Close.
-There is no evidence that the Close ditch ever contained water.
-It was dry in the 1590s, and evidently in the mid-1550s.
+In 1734 the house was occupied by the verger; it was rebuilt in 1835 and survives as No. 1 the Close.
+There is no evidence that the Close ditch ever contained water at the time of the walls being constructed.
+A map, dated 1610, by John Speed does not show a moat.
+The increased fortification by Royalists occupying the Close, late 1642 to early 1643, included a complete encircling of the fortress cathedral with a moat.
+At the west gate and southeast postern gate were drawbridges over a moat.
+Royalists attempting to breach the northeast wall in April 1643 first drained the moat before placing explosives under the wall.
+After occupying the Close, they repaired the moat.
+In the third siege, 1646, the Close was heavily fortified and included a moat.
 By the mid-17th century it was called the Dimple or Dimble, a name meaning a deep hollow filled with trees or bushes.